| Title: | Multivariate Ordinal Regression Models |

 A generic function which extracts for each subject the estimated

-error structure parameters from objects of class 'mvord'
+error structure parameters from objects of class 'mvord'.

-error_structure(eobj, type, ...) ## S3 method for class 'mvord' error_structure(eobj, type = NULL, ...)
+error_structure(eobj, type, ...) ## S3 method for class 'mvord' error_structure(eobj, type = NULL, ...)error_structure(eobj, type, ...) ## S3 method for class 'mvord' error_structure(eobj, type = NULL, ...)

 eobj |